 Welcome to the age-old battle between the heart and the head.

-If you’ve lived in the house for any amount of time, chances are you have countless memories associated with the house.
+If you’ve lived in the house for any time, you have countless memories associated with the house.
 Pets, kids, birthday parties, holiday gatherings, curling up on the couch for movie nights, BBQs, family traditions, and many others can create a deep emotional investment for you.

 You have to ask yourself how much those memories are worth, and can you keep those memories alive, even if you don’t live in the house anymore.